Endothiodon Assemblage Zone: History

 In 1889, British palaeontologist Harry Seeley travelled to South Africa to conduct fieldwork in the Karoo Supergroup.
 He recognized that, as one traveled up the Nuweveld Escarpment, the outcrops demonstrated noticeably distinct zones; after discussing the pareiasaur fossils in the lower levels in a lecture delivered that year, he noted:

 The upper beds of the rocks which we examined now began to yield to us saurians of a somewhat different nature; the limbs were longer, the head somewhat different in form, and furnished with marvellous tusks, whilst the body was somewhat more arched in its contour; the hind limbs were better adapted for walking on land, the tail apparently shorter than had been the case before, and these animals possessed tusks which at first sight resembled the tusks of the dog tribe—the type which came to be known as the dicynodon family...
 Now these occurred in the zone of rock which goes immediately above that which yields the large type of pareiasaurus.

 This faunal transition Seeley observed is now recognized as one of the most distinct biotic changes in the succession of the Beaufort Group, marking the end of what is now the Tapinocephalus Assemblage Zone (Guadalupian fauna) and the younger and stratigraphically higher Lopingian faunas.
-In an 1892 discusison on the geological horizons (levels of rock outcrops) is South Africa, Seeley recognized the division of these layers into biozones based on their vertebrate content, and referred to these higher assemblages as the "zone of Dicynodonts" in a scheme comprising five distinct zones, three of which are part of the Beaufort Group.
+In an 1892 discussion on the geological horizons (levels of rock outcrops) is South Africa, Seeley recognized the division of these layers into biozones based on their vertebrate content, and referred to these higher assemblages as the "zone of Dicynodonts" in a scheme comprising five distinct zones, three of which are part of the Beaufort Group.